ladinu/nrsolution/README.md

 ## Limitations
 * Doesn't handle all unicode chars
-* Doesn't handle errors gracefully
+* No user friendly errors
 * Performance is bounded by amount of space (RAM)

 ## Cool Features